For the safe preservation of thoughts, memories, wishes, and dreams.

 Way to go, Sweet Sister!
 ROFL!
 A good limerick is more my style any day.

-Your comments just might be the very best thing about blogging.
-I love it when you care enough to share your own thoughts here, so go ahead and say what's on your mind.
-Toss your own spices into this pot of blog stew.
+Your comments might be the very best thing about blogging.
+I love it when you care enough to share your thoughts here, so go ahead and say what's on your mind.